zx80/cachetools-utils/docs/REFERENCE.md

 A cache with a lock, that can be shared between threads.
-Although there is `lock` option in `cachetools` `cached` decorator, it is at the function level thus does not work properly of a cache is shared between functions.
+Although there is `lock` option in `cachetools` `cached` decorator, it is at the function level thus does not work properly if a cache is shared between functions.

 ```python